- What is the Best High Schools project and why did U.S. News & World Report create these rankings?

 • Changes in relative or absolute performance on college-level course work: Some schools may have moved either up or down in the rankings because of how the performance and participation of their 12th-grade class cohort on AP or IB exams compares with the performance of the class cohort from a year earlier.

-How do the 2013 Best High Schools rankings compare to the 2012 rankings?
+Here's how the 2014 Best High Schools rankings compare to the 2013 rankings:

-These results show that there was far greater year-to-year performance volatility among the high schools that were ranked bronze than those that were ranked gold or silver.
+These results show that the greatest year-to-year performance volatility was among high schools that were ranked bronze.

 • State rankings: The state rankings methodology is based on whether a high school is nationally ranked gold or silver.
 All high schools nationally ranked gold and silver are numerically ranked in their state based on their position in the national rankings.